mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 ### You like C++ more than Java

-No comments, I hear you!
-Do as you see fit - this world but thy canvas!
+> No comments, I hear you!
+Do as you see fit - for this world is thy canvas!

 ## References
 -    [File descriptor - Wikipedia](https://en.wikipedia.org/wiki/File_descriptor)